theupdateframework/specification/tuf-spec.md

 The root role's private keys MUST be kept very secure and thus should be kept offline.
 If less than a threshold of Root keys are compromised, the repository should revoke trust on the compromised keys.
-This can be accomplished with a normal rotation of root keys, covered in section 6.1 (Key management and migration).
+This can be accomplished with a normal rotation of root keys, covered in section [[#key-management-and-migration]].
 If a threshold of root keys is compromised, the Root keys should be updated out-of-band, however, the threshold should be chosen so that this is extremely unlikely.
 In the unfortunate event that a threshold of keys are compromised, it is safest to assume that attackers